MicrosoftDocs/winrt-api/windows.devices.humaninterfacedevice/hidnumericcontroldescription_physicalmaximum.md

 # Windows.Devices.HumanInterfaceDevice.HidNumericControlDescription.PhysicalMaximum

 ## -description

-Retrieves the physical maximum-value for the given control.
+Gets the physical maximum-value for the given control.

 ## -property-value

 The physical maximum value.

 ## -remarks